pablodecm/phd_thesis/src/103_chapter_3.md

 well-controlled, e.g. a Higgs bosons decaying to two photons.
-An additional alternative approach, which has not been used in LHC analyses to date, could be to use non-parametric density estimation techniques to obtain a synthetic likelihood directly from simulated data.
+An additional alternative approach, which has not been used in LHC analyses to date, could be to use non-parametric density estimation techniques to obtain an unbinned likelihood directly from simulated data.
 This approach has been recently referred as Approximate Frequentist Computation (AFC) [@Brehmer:2018eca], and can be also combined with the technique presented in [Chapter @sec:inferno].